 The bottom line is that, for young adults, term life insurance makes the most financial sense.
 The purpose of insurance is to be a backstop against major financial loss in the case of an unexpected event - death.
 It's not an investment vehicle.
 It's not sexy.
 It's not a retirement savings account.
 No matter how you paint it, insurance is designed to be insurance.

 Want to see how affordable term life insurance is?
-Check out a free quote from Bestow Life Insurance.
+Check out a free quote from Fabric Life Insurance.
 It’s quick, free, and you can make sure your family is protected.

 Readers, what are your thoughts on the term vs. whole life insurance debate?